 Club: Nacional FC | Opening: 2014 | Capacity: 44,500 seats

 The Arena da Amazônia was built to serve as one of playing venues for the 2014 FIFA World Cup.
 It replaced the old Vivaldão stadium, which used to be the main stadium of the city.

 Demolition of Vivaldão started in March 2010 and in early 2011 construction began of the new stadium.
 The Arena da Amazônia was initially planned to be completed early 2013, but various delays pushed the opening back to early 2014.

 The Arena da Amazônia was designed by German architecture firm gmp Architekten, also responsible for Frankfurt’s Commerzbank Arena and Warsaw’s Stadion Narodowy.
 The shape of the stadium is meant to resemble a traditional indigenous basket and takes into account the area’s challenging climatic conditions.

-During the 2014 World Cup, the Arena da Amazônia will host four group matches.
+During the 2014 World Cup, the Arena da Amazônia hosted four first round group matches.

 The Arena da Amazônia is located toward the north of the city of Manaus on the main road that leads from the city centre (Centro) to the international airport.
 The distance from Manaus city centre and the Amazon river is a little over 5 kilometres, while the airport lies 7 kilometres further north.